DavtabaseDave/DentistryDocx/Intro/How-To-Add-Edit-DTSX-Packages.md

 Parameters to set faculty and/or term specific parameters in the queries before they are sent to the Banner Oracle DB.

-The steps involved building a Data Flow item in a Data Flow Task (which must already be present in the Control Flow):
+The steps involve building a Data Flow item in a Data Flow Task (which must already be present in the Control Flow):

 ## 1. Setup Source data